alonnir/PyData-Dublin-Talk/README.md

 # PyData-Dublin-Talk
-Virtual PyData Dublin Talk I gave, July 2020.
+Code and slides for the virtual PyData Dublin talk I gave, July 2020.